SemihDurmus/Handy_Resources/QA.md

   * Form control elements<br/>
 JS has numerous DOM methods which allow the program to access and manipulate every single element in an HTML document.

+- Native Apps & Cross Platform Apps
+- Native apps are developed exclusively for a specific platform.
+Apple for instance prefers Objective-C and Swift, while Google favors Java for Android.
+Using those compatible languages developers can better utilize features of the devices.
+A native developed app for IOS would not work on Android and vica versa.
+On the other hand cross platform apps are compatible with multiple platforms.
+Owing to the dominance of twomajor platforms in the market, most cross platform apps focus on IOS and Android.
+Positive things with cross platform apps is that they provide a universial solution.
+However, you run the risk of losing quality and tailored solutions for individual devices.